lemlac/mulem/docs/reference.md

     doSomethingElse(x)!
 ```

 Result types flatten similarly to option types.
-The rules go as follows:
+The rules go the following:

 - For every `raise` or `!` in a `try` block, an exception is added to the exception sum type of the result.
 - For every `except` after the `try` block, an exception is removed from the exception sum type of the result.